buntec/ff4s/docs/examples/reusable-components.md

 ### Button

-The same for a button component, we require the following functions:
+Likewise for a button component inputs:

 1. `onClick0`: react to click events by performing an action.
 2. `isDisabled`: disable the button based on the state.